ysyk2021/the-productive-nonfiction-writer-techniques-for-writing-faster-and-better-books/src/chapter-5-2.md

-Chapter 12: Techniques for Creating a Writing Routine That Works for You
+Techniques for Creating a Writing Routine That Works for You
 ========================================================================

 A productive nonfiction writer understands the importance of establishing a consistent writing routine.
 However, finding a routine that works for you can be a personal journey.
 In this chapter, we will explore various techniques to help you create a writing routine that suits your needs and maximizes your productivity.
 By incorporating these strategies into your routine, you can enhance your writing process and achieve your goals more efficiently.